Viola Wilson: Early life and career

-She trained as a pianist, then studied singing at the Glasgow Royal Academy; Father Sydney MacEwan was a fellow-student.
-She joined the Carl Rosa Opera Company, touring South Africa, and played Gilbert and Sullivan (G.& S.) with D'Oyly Carte in London and on Broadway.
-In 1940 she was brought out to Australia by J. C. Williamson's as leading soprano for their G.& S. company.
+In the 1930s she joined the Carl Rosa Opera Company in 1935, touring Britain and South Africa.
+She played six principal soprano roles in Gilbert and Sullivan's comic operas (G&S) with the D'Oyly Carte Opera Company in London from 1938 to 1939, where she first adopted her maternal grandfather's name, Wilson, and on the company's visit to Broadway in early 1939.

+J. C. Williamson's

-They opened on 16 March 1940 at the Theatre Royal, Sydney with The Gondoliers, in which Wilson's (as Casilda) rendition of "There Was a Time" was praised.
-The Yeomen of the Guard (as Elsie) followed, then Iolanthe (as Phyllis), The Mikado (Yum Yum), then Patience and Princess Ida (both in the name parts).
+In 1940 she was brought out to Australia by J. C. Williamson's as leading soprano for their G&S company.
+They opened on 16 March 1940 at the Theatre Royal, Sydney with The Gondoliers, in which Wilson's performance (as Casilda) in the duet "There Was a Time" was praised.
+The Yeomen of the Guard (as Elsie) followed, then Iolanthe (as Phyllis), The Mikado (Yum Yum), then the title roles in Patience and Princess Ida.
 A similar program then followed at His Majesty's Theatre, Melbourne, running for 22 weeks, an Australian record.
-Frank Tait, managing director of J. C. Williamson's, hosted a party for the company after the last curtain.
-He announced that the company would be kept together for the duration of the war, though it might mean departing from the G.& S. canon to play such as Balfe's opera, The Bohemian Girl, Wallace's Maritana and the operetta Lilac Time.
+Frank Tait, managing director of J. C. Williamson's, announced that the company would be kept together for the duration of the war, though it might mean departing from the G&S repertoire to play such works as Balfe's opera The Bohemian Girl, Wallace's Maritana and the operetta Lilac Time.